Menu

 Marie Arana is a Peruvian-American author and inaugural Literary Director of the Library of Congress.
 Some of her most recent positions have been Director of the National Book Festival, Chair of the John W. Kluge Center’s Cultures of the Countries of the South, and Writer at Large for The Washington Post.
 She received the 2020 literary award from the American Academy of Arts & Letters, the 2024 Americas Leadership Award from Inter-American Dialogue, and has written introductions for numerous works on Latin America, Hispanic identity, and biculturalism.

 Her most recent book, Latinoland, is an exceptional, all-encompassing overview of the American Latino population, drawn from hundreds of interviews and prodigious research that emphasizes the diversity and little-known history of our largest and fastest-growing minority.
 She is also the author of Bolívar: American Liberator, which won the 2014 Los Angeles Times Book Prize.
-Her sweeping history of Latin America, Silver, Sword, and Stone, was named Best Nonfiction Book of 2019 by the American Library Association, and was shortlisted for the 2020 Andrew Carnegie Medal of Excellence.
-American Chica, her memoir, was a finalist for the 2001 National Book Award, and she has also written two novels set in South America—Cellophane and Lima Nights.
+Marie Arana’s sweeping history of Latin America, Silver, Sword, and Stone, was named Best Nonfiction Book of 2019 by the American Library Association, and was shortlisted for the 2020 Andrew Carnegie Medal of Excellence.
+American Chica, her memoir, was a finalist for the 2001 National Book Award, and she has also written two novels set in South America—<Cellophane and Lima Nights.

-In her keynotes, Arana mixes extensive historical research with her real-life experiences as the daughter of an American mother and a Peruvian father who immigrated to the US at age nine.
+In her keynotes, Marie Arana mixes extensive historical research with her real-life experiences as the daughter of an American mother and a Peruvian father who immigrated to the US at age nine.
 She offers surprising details about the history of this country and shines a bright light on the significance of our Latino demographic.
 Connecting with her audiences through her story of “straddling two worlds,” her lectures are nuanced and comprehensive, celebrating the evolution and resilience of a unique Latino culture in America.

-Arana has been a judge and chair for the Pulitzer Prize and the National Book Award as well as for the National Book Critics Circle.
+Marie Arana has been a judge and chair for the Pulitzer Prize and the National Book Award as well as for the National Book Critics Circle.
 She has sat on the boards of the National Association of Hispanic Journalists as well the Authors Guild, PEN America, PEN Faulkner, and the American Writers Museum.
 Along with The Washington Post, she has written for The New York Times, National Geographic, Time Magazine, The International Herald Tribune, Spain’s El País, Colombia’s El Tiempo, and Peru’s El Comercio, among many other publications.
 She completed her BA in Russian Language and Literature at Northwestern University, her MA in Linguistics and Sociolinguistics at Hong Kong University, and earned a certificate of scholarship (Mandarin language) at Yale University in China.

 She currently lives in Washington D.C. and Lima, Peru, with her husband.
 She has two children, as well as two stepchildren.